Evolving risk in the seniors housing sector

 Material discussed is meant to provide general information and should not be acted on without professional advice tailored to your firm's individual needs.

 Karen Stone is managing partner of tax services at BDO USA, LLP.
-Mike Musick is a partner at BDO.
+Mike Musick is a partner and National Long Term Care Leader at BDO.
 Ben Hendren is an assurance partner at BDO.